9:30AM & 6:00PM

-Nursery Care is provided for ages 0-4 and children are cared for by background-checked volunteers and pagers are provided.
+Nursery Care is provided during morning service for ages 0-4 and children are cared for by background-checked volunteers and pagers are provided.

-Children's Church is also available.
+Children's Church is also available during morning service.
 Children start in-service and are dismissed during offering.

 Join us for Fellowship Hour following the morning service.
 Coffee and refreshments are available and all are welcome!